3dgeo-heidelberg/pytreedb/README.md

 1. **Python library**: In case you need to access the tree database in your Python scripts during runtime of data processing and analysis.
 2. **REST API**: In case you want to provide your datasets to any software over a REST API.
 The `pytreedb` server application is using the [Flask](https://pypi.org/project/Flask/) framework for local(host) usage and we provide instructions to setup for production deployment with [Apache WGSI](webserver#deployment-for-production).
 3. **Web frontend**: In case you want to share your valuable tree data to the community.
 Based on the REST API we showcase in this repository how a Web frontend can be easily implemented, which provides several query options, data export and also map views of query results.
+A showcase presenting the tree data of [Weiser et al. 2022](https://doi.org/10.5194/essd-2022-39) is given on http://pytreedb.geog.uni-heidelberg.de/.

 <img src="doc/_static/pytreedb_components_details.png"  width="45%">